shanedunne/press_records/README.md

 - Shop by category options
 - View all records by a particular artist
 - Search product and artist name functionality
+- Ability to sort by name and price on the products page
 - Add, edit and delete functionality for the store admin on products and blogs
 - Register, Login and Logout functionality
 - Full purchasing functionality through Stripe
 - A Wishlist for saving products to your account
 - Ability to save shipping details in user account
 - Ability to view past orders
+- Order confirmation emails for all orders
+- A Record Review blog space to check out reviews on vinyls sold at Press Records

 ### Features to consider implementing in the future
 - Review section on products
 - I have set up a Genre model and genres are recorded for all vinyls.
-In the future i wouls like to set up functionality to be able to view all vinyls from a particular genre
+In the future i would like to set up functionality to be able to view all vinyls from a particular genre
 - Integrate a WYSIWYG editor directly into the blog management to not have to direct an author towards the django admin for blog post entries

 ## Technologies Used